ds2-lab/LambdaFS/README.md

 # Setting Up an OpenWhisk Kubernetes Deployment (via Helm)

-We provide a separate repoistory in which we've pre-configured an OpenWhisk deployment specifically for use with Serverless HopsFS.
+We provide a separate repoistory in which we've pre-configured an OpenWhisk deployment specifically for use with λFS.
 This repository is available [here](https://github.com/Scusemua/openwhisk-deploy-kube).

 Simply clone the repository and navigate to the `openwhisk-deploy-kube/helm/openwhisk` directory.
 Then execute the following command: